ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 If a value with a unit would be formatted with exponential notation, it will always be given in its base unit.
 E.g. instead of "1e6 PB", it would render as "1e21 bytes".

 When displaying units, `Intl.NumberFormat` will translate unit strings for the [units that it supports](https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers) and localize the number (for comma/decimal).
 We will include our own logic for converting between unit values.
-For a family of units not supported by `Intl.NumberFormat`, we will provide our own translations (for some subset of languages) in a `nimble-unit-<name>` element.
+For a family of units not supported by `Intl.NumberFormat`, we will provide our own translations (for French, German, Japanese, and Chinese) in a `nimble-unit-<name>` element.
 If the client requests a translation for one of these units in a language we don't support, we will fall back to English.

 Unit elements will be capable of enumerating the individual units supported.
 The enumerated unit objects will be capable of formatting a given number into a localized string including the unit label.
 Below is an example of the abstractions/APIs that might be used to implement this.